Gray code: Gray code counters and arithmetic

-George R. Stibitz utilized a reflected binary code in a binary pulse counting device in 1941 already.
+George R. Stibitz utilized a reflected binary code in a binary pulse counting device in 1941.

 A typical use of Gray code counters is building a FIFO (first-in, first-out) data buffer that has read and write ports that exist in different clock domains.
 The input and output counters inside such a dual-port FIFO are often stored using Gray code to prevent invalid transient states from being captured when the count crosses clock domains.
 The updated read and write pointers need to be passed between clock domains when they change, to be able to track FIFO empty and full status in each domain.
 Each bit of the pointers is sampled non-deterministically for this clock domain transfer.
 So for each bit, either the old value or the new value is propagated.
 Therefore, if more than one bit in the multi-bit pointer is changing at the sampling point, a "wrong" binary value (neither new nor old) can be propagated.
 By guaranteeing only one bit can be changing, Gray codes guarantee that the only possible sampled values are the new or old multi-bit value.
 Typically Gray codes of power-of-two length are used.